top of page

 • A rain cover for your bag (some are detachable & easy to forget).
 If you don't have a rain cover, consider bringing a plastic garbage bag.

 • Camera strap or whatever you use to carry your camera on your person.
-(I use and highly recommend a Cotton Carrier halter.)
+(I use and highly recommend a Cotton Carrier halter)

 • Comfortable bag(s) for carrying desired gear while hiking - please make sure you're comfortable carrying your bag and whatever is in it.
 Extra gear can be left in your room or vehicle.
 If doing a backcountry adventure, consider a dry-bag instead of a traditional camera bag.
 If you don’t want to carry your full camera bag while hiking, consider bringing a small day pack as well.

 • Camera manual(s) - we'll be discussing settings and I don't necessarily know where to find them in every camera.
 Plus, they come in handy in the event you need to understand a dreaded error code.
-Some can be downloaded as a PDF & saved on your phone.
+Most can be downloaded as a PDF & saved on your phone.

 • Laptop computer and/or storage device and proper cables & memory card reader IF you wish to clear your cards or look at your images each evening.